-Besides, people from all over Nepal and India prefer to go to Gosaikunda during Janai Purnima.
-Though it is not a one-day hiking trail and destination, people targets to reach there on the same date as in Janai Purnima.
-After 3-4 days of trekking.
-This 4,380m altitude ranging lake is probably the holiest lake of Nepal.
+People from all over Nepal and India prefer to go to Gosaikunda on the day of Janai Purnima.
+Though it is not a one-day hiking trail and destination, people target to reach there on the same date as in Janai Purnima.
+After 3-4 days of trekking, they finally reach this 4,380m altitude-ranging lake, Gosaikunda which is assumed the holiest lake of Nepal.

 No review on this yet.
 Be the first one to review.